goreleaser/community/README.md

 Join us in our monthly community meetings to engage with the GoReleaser community interactively, to learn about the project's directions, and to discuss contributions.
 Meeting agendas are published in advance - watch out for open PRs on the community-meetings/ folder.
-If you have a pressing issue of common interest you'd like discussed, please let us know on Matrix, or simply bring it to the next meeting's Q&A.
+If you have a pressing issue of common interest you'd like discussed, please let us know on [Discord](https://discord.gg/k2FZ4EBcTj), or simply bring it to the next meeting's Q&A.

 For more sizeable agenda items please consider speaking up on the PR of the agenda of the next meeting, or file a new PR if the upcoming meeting's agenda was already merged.